 SCREEN: Clicking on Find Holes.

-SCREEN: Clicking on Remove Holes.
+SCREEN: Clicking on selection brush to remove Holes.

 Adjust limits in the brightness histogram of the Ice filter to remove all holes with too thick ice and all empty holes [1].
-Right-click on a hole in the grid square image and select Move Stage to Location [2].
+Right-click on a hole in the grid square image and select Move Stage to Location/Move Stage Here [2].

-SCREEN: Adjusting limits in the brightness histogram of the Ice filter.
+SCREEN: Adjusting hole picking limits in histogram of the Ice filter.

-SCREEN: Clicking: Right on hole > Move Stage to Location.
+SCREEN: Clicking: Right on hole > Move Stage to Location/Move Stage here.

 Select the Template Definition task in the left panel [1].
-Select the Hole/Eucentric [Hole- Eucentric] height preset and click on the Acquire button to acquire an image [2].
+Acquire button to acquire a hole image [2].
 Click on the Find and Center Hole button to center a hole in the image [3].
-Set values for Delay After Image Shift to 0.5 seconds and Delay After Stage Shift to 20 seconds [4].
+Set values for Delay After Image Shift to 0.5 seconds and Delay After Stage Shift to 5 seconds [4].

 SCREEN: Selecting Template Definition.

-SCREEN: Clicking: Hole/Eucentric preset> Acquire button.
+SCREEN: Clicking: Acquire button.

-SCREEN: Clicking the Find and Center Hole button.
+SCREEN: Clicking: Find and Center Hole button.

 SCREEN: Setting values for Delay After Image Shift and Delay After Stage Shift